GoogleCloudPlatform/community/tutorials/automated-publishing-container-builder/index.md

 ## Set up a storage bucket

-By uploading your website contents as files to Google Cloud Platform Storage, you can [host your static website][gcs-hosting] on buckets.
+By uploading your website contents as files to Google Cloud Storage, you can [host your static website][gcs-hosting] on buckets.
 First, you need to create a bucket.
-Head to the [Storage][p6n-storage] section of Google Cloud Platform Console and type in your domain name (e.g. `www.example.com`) and create the bucket:
+Head to the [Storage][p6n-storage] section of Google Cloud Platform Console and type in your domain name (e.g. `www.example.com`) and create the
+bucket:

 ![Create a bucket named as your domain name](https://storage.googleapis.com/gcp-community/tutorials/automated-publishing-container-builder/create-bucket.png)